FriendlyUser/ENGRCoopReportBoilerPlate/Readme.md

 For more details please view https://ctan.org/pkg/lwarp?lang=en

+Within `lwarpPreamble.tex` modify properties of interest, including title, author, front page image and so on.

 ###### Useful Links

 This report template cannot be used without some understand of useful features for report writing available in latex, in particular glossary and reference management.